transpocamp/transportationcamp.org/events/phl2021/index.markdown

 ## <a name="schedule"></a> Schedule

-*A DRAFT schedule is below, but is highly subject to change.
+*A tentative schedule is below, but subject to change.
 All times will be Eastern Time.*

 | Time | Event |
 |------|------|